SCdummer/joint-manifold-learning-and-ot/README.md

 | folder/file     | usage |
 | ---             | ---   |
 | data            | Holds all the data you use; unless it is really little data, *DO NOT* commit the data.
-| data/raw        | Place to place the raw data.
-This is the data that you are given, and should not be changed afterwards.
-| data/processed  | Place to stored the processed/transformed data.
-| data/temp       | Place to store data when you need a place to store it whilst going from raw data to processed data.
 | models          | Place to store your pretrained models.
 | notebooks       | Place to store your Jupyter notebooks.
 | results         | Place to store the images you produce, notebooks that you export to html and other results.